 While all physicians need to be resilient in the face of increasing patient and health system demands, the unique challenges facing resident doctors means they should not lose sight of their physical and mental health as they take on new roles and responsibilities at this stage in their career.
+The health human resource issues that developed during and after the COVID-19 pandemic further exacerbated these realities for physicians including residents.
 The combination of learning, patient care, skill development, teaching, research, and personal and family responsibilities can be onerous, and residents need skills and capabilities to remain resilient and healthy.

 Resilience

-Residents are facing new duties and obligations, often in new settings with new people, and need to be particularly mindful of their physical and mental health.
+Residents face new duties and obligations, often in new settings with new people, and need to be particularly mindful of their physical and mental health.
 Physician residents should also be aware of the actions they can take to maintain their well-being.

 Recognizing difficulties

-Physicians must recognize how and when they are adversely affected by pressure, and then find strategies to strengthen their resilience.4 This may require doctors to reflect on their situation and reactions to stress, and make an honest appraisal of their thoughts, feelings, and stress levels.
+Physicians should recognize how and when they are adversely affected by pressure, and work on strategies to strengthen their resilience.3 This may require doctors to reflect on their situation and reactions to stress, and make an honest appraisal of their thoughts, feelings, and stress levels.
 This self-awareness allows physicians to proactively address stressors, workload issues, feelings of isolation, or other factors affecting their resilience.
-Some experts suggest self-monitoring5 and mindfulness6 as ways to identify potential problems and begin addressing resilience.
+Some experts suggest mindfulness4 and self-monitoring5 as ways to identify potential problems and begin addressing resilience.

 Enhancing resilience

-Each resident will have different ways to manage his or her stress and enhance resilience.
-Howe identifies positive resilience coping mechanisms such as seeking social support, managing negative emotions, using reflection for learning, and using moral beliefs for self-motivation.7 Other strategies to strengthen resilience might include maintaining healthy attitudes toward work, developing self-awareness, recognizing and accepting personal limitations, nurturing interests outside of work, maintaining healthy personal and professional relationships, and balancing work and family life.8 Zwack notes that "…a well-diversified pool of social resources and fields of interest, together with realistic expectancies and good self-knowledge, will support sustainable coping."9
+Each resident will have different ways to manage their stress and enhance resilience.
+Positive resilience coping mechanisms include seeking social support, managing negative emotions, using reflection for learning, and using moral beliefs for self-motivation.5 Other strategies to strengthen resilience might include maintaining healthy attitudes toward work, developing self-awareness, recognizing and accepting personal limitations, nurturing interests outside of work, maintaining healthy personal and professional relationships, and balancing work and family life.6 Zwack notes that "…a well-diversified pool of social resources and fields of interest, together with realistic expectancies and good self-knowledge, will support sustainable coping."7

 Resilience has been described as both an individual and community trait.
-If this is the case, physicians should consider both offering and accepting support.
-As the medical professional culture has traditionally advocated self-sufficiency, it can be difficult for doctors to accept help or to work with others to solve problems.10 This is changing.
+As such, physicians should consider both offering and accepting support.
+As the medical professional culture has traditionally advocated self-sufficiency, it can be difficult for doctors to accept help or to work with others to solve problems.8 This is changing.
 Residents should consider sharing their problems, concerns, or challenges with peers, mentors, family members, or healthcare professionals to find coping strategies and solutions.
+While residents should feel free to seek support as needed, they should be mindful not to discuss patient information when speaking with others.

 The reality is that clinical residency is challenging and demanding.
 Yet, in spite of the limitations imposed by their work, physicians are reminded to make deliberate efforts to take care of themselves and maintain social ties outside of work.
 They are encouraged to identify resiliency strategies and adopt those that work best for them.
 Even some of the prevention basics can be helpful, such as good nutrition, exercise, and rest.
 Residents should also remain confident in their skills and abilities to adapt to adversity and overcome challenges.